-Here are some of the risks associated when you feed your rabbits large amounts of kola nuts:
+Here are some of the risks associated with feeding your rabbits large amounts of kola nuts:

 Increased heart rate

-The only difference is rabbits can’t handle the increased heart rate and would likely suffer some serious medical conditions like heart attacks, seizures, arrhythmias, and respiratory failures.
+The only difference is that rabbits can’t handle the increased heart rate and would likely suffer some serious medical conditions like heart attacks, seizures, arrhythmias, and respiratory failure.

-Signs that your rabbit is suffering from kola nuts toxicosis:
+Signs that your rabbit is suffering from kola nut toxicosis:

 Gastrointestinal stasis is also possible when a rabbit is fed large amounts of kola nuts.